-If the two arbitrators appointed by the Parties cannot agree on the choice of the third arbitrator, the latter shall be designated by the International Chamber of Commerce in Paris.
+If the two arbitrators appointed by the Parties cannot agree or the choice of the third arbitrator, the latter shall be designated by the International Chamber of Commerce in Paris.

-This Agreement shall come into force on 1 October 1953.
+This Agreement shall come into force on 8 February 1954.

-Done in nine copies.
+DONE in nine copies.